 But you shouldn't just withdraw cash overseas on any credit card – most will charge you a fortune for it.

-So you need to know which one to pick – with some of the Cheap Travel Credit Cards, and the Halifax Clarity in particular, the charges to withdraw cash are so low that doing so usually beats the rate you get from a bureau de change.
+So you need to know which one to pick – with some of the Cheap Travel Credit Cards, the charges to withdraw cash are so low that doing so usually beats the rate you get from a bureau de change.

 This is because lenders don't make decisions about whether to grant you credit solely based on your credit record.
 When you apply for credit, your lender will credit check you.
 But it'll also use anything you've told it on your application form, and information on any other accounts you have with it when deciding.

 Provided these present you as the epitome of good financial management, and the rest of your credit record's polished (so no missed payments or payday loans, both signs you're in trouble), there's little chance of the cash withdrawals meaning the difference between a pass and a fail.

 So use your overseas credit card for spending on when abroad, but get your cash before you go – use our Travel Money Comparison to find the best deal.

 To reassure you – one person who wrote to us with this problem was marked as 'fair' by a credit reference agency.
 But because all his other accounts were up-to-date, and his bank statements showed sensible spending habits, he was granted a five-year fixed mortgage at a (then) low 3.29%.